zdrive/aws-iot-button-php/README.md

 2. Edit the Python code so "PostingURL" points to your website
 3. Zip the Python file, and all of the folders into a single file
 4. Log into Amazon AWS
-5. Create IAM execution role for Lambda Basic Execution (you can use an exisiting Lambda Basic Execution role, if present)
+5. Create IAM execution role for Lambda Basic Execution (you can use an existing Lambda Basic Execution role, if present)
 6. Create a new AWS Lambda function
   -- Runtime: Python 3.6
   -- Choose existing role: Lambda Basic Execution (from above)